samiux/samiux.github.io/casaos_pi-hole_unbound.md

 sudo systemctl restart systemd-resolved
 ```

-Set the DHCP optional primary DNS to the IP of the Ubuntu host, such as 192.168.0.244.
+Set the DHCP primary DNS to the IP of the Ubuntu host (Pi-hole hardware IP address), such as 192.168.0.244.

+Make sure to set : Settings -- DNS (Expert Mode) click and enable ```Respond only on interface eth0```, then save the setting.

 ## Remarks

-If Windows machine cannot get response from Pi-Hole DNS, you should do the following :

-Settings -- DNS (Expert Mode) click and enable ```Respond only on interface eth0```.
+If browser is using secure DNS, such as Microsoft Edge, make to to disable it or enable DNSSEC in Pi-Hole.

 ## Reference